lucynwosu/Python-for-Machine-learning/README.md

 **Description**

-This is a tutorial porfolio that provides simple hands-on that uses scikit_Learn to explain how to buld machine learning algorithms.
+This is a tutorial porfolio that provides simple hands-on training that uses scikit_Learn to buld machine learning algorithms.
 Algorithms covered are listed below:

 **1. Data Preprocessing**<br>
 **2. Linear Regression**<br>